Our SDH Director

 Way of Strategy to private students under his father’s direction; he did this for 5 years.
 He tested

-his martial arts skills daily on seasoned warriors.
+his martial arts skills on seasoned warriors.
 It was in this era that Alaskan Kempo

 techniques were refined.
 He has complemented his martial arts training with studies in religion,

-philosophy, military history, and the scientific method, and other non-combative aspects of the
+philosophy, military history, the scientific method, and other non-combative aspects of the

 arts.

-Cunningham put his martial skill on hold for two years to follow his religious convictions by
+Cunningham put his martial skills on hold for two years to follow his religious convictions by

 serving a mission to Washington D.C. where he expanded his Kamido (ways of God) knowledge